-Today’s video, I will be covering 5 Causes of a High TSH in Woman that no one is talking about.
-If you are just tuning in, this is 2nd video and article in a three part series on TSH or Thyroid Stimulating Hormone.
+Today’s video, I will be covering 5 Causes of a High TSH in Woman.
+If you are just tuning in, this is 2nd video and article in our three part series on TSH or Thyroid Stimulating Hormone.

 In the first video, I reviewed some of the Most Common Symptoms Experienced In Woman with a High TSH and what you should be on the lookout for, Todays video, I will be reviewing the 5 Main Causes of a High TSH in woman and in final video (video #3) I will cover the Treatment options For High TSH, as well as the pros and cons of each thyroid treatment method.

 The key to understanding why you are struggling with a thyroid problem and not getting better, lies in understanding WHY you have a High TSH in the first place.
 Sounds simple and logical doesn’t it? but guess what… Nobody is asking why TSH is elevated??

 If your TSH is high (Greater than 3.0), I’m going to bet your doctor has you taking either levothyroxine or Synthroid.
 But……. my question to you is this, “Have you stopped to wonder about what’s causing your TSH to be high?”

 Another words, why would your thyroid stop producing hormones?
 In Root Cause Medicine, it’s not enough to just dump thyroid hormones into the body, because you have a High TSH… Yet (this is exactly what happens in traditional medical system- but this does not mean that this is what is best for you)

 If you are serious about fixing your thyroid, then at some point, you are going to realize that taking thyroid replacement will not be your fix.
 If the underlying root cause of your High TSH is not addressed you are going to get sicker down the road.